Te1amon/ReflexLite/README.md

 Credits:

-Reflex Lite osu! - osu!rx for the osumanager stuff
+Reflex Lite osu! - osu!rx for the osumanager stuff and timewarp code